 The Red Ball Express was created on August 25, 1944, in Normandy, France, to transport much-needed fuel and supplies to the advancing Allied armies.
-The Express, one of the most famous support units of WWII, got its name from the railroad slang term for a fast freight train.
-Thousands of truck drivers, 75% of them African Americans, hauled cargo through France almost non-stop from August to November of 1944.
+The Express, one of the most famous support units of World War II, got its name from the railroad slang term for a fast freight train.
+Thousands of truck drivers, 75 percent of them African American, hauled cargo through France almost nonstop from August to November of 1944.

 By the time operation of the Express ended in mid-November 1944, it had transported more than 500,000 tons of supplies to the front!

 How to Schedule:

 For more information or to schedule a Red Ball Express visit, please contact Shelbie Johnson, Family Programs & Outreach Coordinator, at 504-528-1944 x 425 or email@example.com.

 Student Travel – WWII Educational Tours